robinhellmers/git-commands/README.md

 # Repository structure

-This repository should only contain submodules.
-Each submodule should be 1 git command.
+This repository should only contain
+* Submodules with each submodule being a single git command
+* Gitconfig files named `gitconfig.<suffix>`
+* This `README.md`